danielmtro/CameraDistanceApp/research.md

 # Research for novel distance calculation

+# Random Ideas

+- Consider using the direction that the eyes are looking at to determine distance based off simple trig

 # Research Papers

 ## Vision-Based Distance Estimation for Multiple Vehicles Using Single Optical Camera